zmwangx/ets/README.md

 Advantages:

 - Runs commands in ptys, making ets mostly transparent and avoiding pipe-related issues like buffering and lost coloring and interactivity.
+- Recognizes carriage return as line separator, does not choke on progress bars.
 - Has better operating defaults (uses monotonic clock where appropriate) and better formatting defaults (subjective).
 - Supports alternative time zones.
 - Is written in Go, not Perl, so you install a single executable, not script plus modules.